-Base Salary - Base salaries of our named executive officers provide fixed compensation to reward individual value that the executive brings to us through experience and past and expected future contributions to our success while factoring in our specific needs and the base salaries of executives with comparable responsibilities at similar organizations.
-With the assistance of Radford Surveys and Consulting, an Aon Consulting Company, or Radford, the Compensation Committee reviewed the base salaries of our named executive officers against those of a peer group of companies and other survey data.
-We refer to the peer group data and the survey data collectively as the survey data.
-For 2016, the Compensation Committee concluded that the 2015 base salaries of our named executive officers, other than our former Chief Financial Officer, approximated the 50th percentile of the survey data and therefore determined to make no material changes to those base salaries other than an approximately 3% cost-of-living increase.
-The Compensation Committee concluded that the base salary of our former Chief Financial Officer was approximately 11% below the 50th percentile of the survey data and therefore determined to increase his base salary by 4%.
+Base Salary.
+Base salaries of our named executive officers provide fixed compensation to reward individual value that the executive brings to us through experience and past and expected future contributions to our success while factoring in our specific needs and the base salaries of executives with comparable responsibilities at similar organizations.
+With the assistance of Radford Surveys and Consulting, an Aon Consulting Company, or Radford, the Compensation Committee reviewed the base salaries of our named executive officers against those of a peer group data and the survey data collectively as the survey data.
+For 2017, the Compensation Committee concluded that the 2016 base salaries of our named executive officers averaged 2% above the 50th percentile of the survey data and therefore determined to make no material changes to those base salaries other than an approximately 3% merit increase.
 We believe that aligning the base salaries of our named executive officers with appropriate benchmarks is especially critical to a competitive compensation program, as other elements of our compensation are determined as a percentage of base salary.

-Annual Cash-based Incentive Compensation. - In 2016, we utilized a cash-based incentive compensation plan that tied executive pay to the achievement of our annual business and financial goals and certain individual performance goals.
+Annual Cash-based Incentive Compensation.
+In 2017, we utilized a cash-based incentive compensation plan that tied executive pay to the achievement of our annual business and financial goals and certain individual performance goals.
 This incentive program awarded compensation based on the degree to which our actual financial results met the financial goals of our internal business plan and the degree to which the executives met their individual performance goals.
-In 2016, the Compensation Committee approved two formulas for calculating our cash-based incentive compensation for our named executive officers.
+In 2017, the Compensation Committee approved two formulas for calculating our cash-based incentive compensation for our named executive officers.
 For the named executive officer responsible for our mobile broadband business unit, the Compensation Committee desired to tie his incentive compensation more directly to the performance of that business unit.
 Accordingly, 50% of his target incentive compensation was based on the degree of achievement of his business unit performance goals, 25% was based on the degree of achievement of our corporate performance goals and 25% was based on the degree of achievement of individual performance goals.